Markorito/DETECTING-DDOS-ATTACKS-USING-MACHINE-LEARNING/README.md

 ## FURTHER IMPROVEMENTS
-This could be implemented in a production server with some further improvements and building out some of the code might be outdated due to the versions of the packages used.
+This could be implemented in a production server with some further improvements and building out.
+Some of the code might be outdated due to the versions of the packages used.